BetelGuese/mta_exercise/README.md

 I have got some warning when I use material-ui collapse I need to search some page to read why I got this refs warning.

-The searching is working only when user typed 3 or more characters from movie name.
+The searching works when enter pressed on search input.

 # Getting Started with Create React App